FAQs about carbon pricing

 What is the policy?

 The federal carbon tax and rebate program puts a price on carbon emissions in 4 provinces where there is no current carbon pricing – Ontario, Saskatchewan, Manitoba and Alberta.
 The tax starts at $20/tonne in 2019, rising $10 per year, until it reaches $50/tonne in 2022.
+From 2023 to 2030, the carbon tax will increase by $15/tonne per year, to reach $170/tonne in 2030.
+The rebates will continue to grow as the tax increases.

 What is taxed?

 The tax applies to fossil fuels including gasoline and natural gas.
 In 2021, the tax will increase the cost of gasoline by 8 cents and the average home heating bill, for those using natural gas, by about $16-$18 per month.
 The money is then returned to households in the form of a rebate.
 Most families get back more in rebates than they pay in taxes.
 The costs and rebates will rise each year through 2022 as cost of the tax rises from $20/tonne of carbon to $50/tonne.
+From 2023 to 2030, the carbon tax will increase by $15/tonne per year, to reach $170/tonne in 2030.
+The rebates will continue to grow as the tax increases.

 What is the rebate?